sejtenik/trmnl-words-of-the-day-plugin/README.md

 <img src="assets/word-of-the-day-plugin-trmnl.bmp" alt="screenshot" width="50%"/>

 ## Details
-This private TRMNL plugin retrieves the Word of the Day from multiple online dictionaries (10 in English, 2 in Polish, and 1 from English to Polish), presenting the information in a clear, organized format.
+This private TRMNL plugin randomly retrieves the Word of the Day from multiple online dictionaries (10 in English, 2 in Polish, and 1 from English to Polish), presenting the information in a clear, organized format.
 It extracts key details, such as the word, its definition, pronunciation, and usage examples (when available).
 By aggregating data from various sources, it provides